NFL Announces Scenarios for Potential Neutral AFC Championship Game Site

-NFL announces scenarios for potential neutral AFC Championship Game site originally appeared on NBC Sports Chicago
+NFL announces scenarios for potential neutral AFC Championship Game site originally appeared on NBC Sports Philadelphia

 The NFL has canceled the Week 17 matchup between the Buffalo Bills and Cincinnati Bengals, the league announced Thursday.